Here comes industrial production ...

-The Federal Reserve will release data on industrial production and capacity utilization at 9:15 a.m.
+The Federal Reserve will release data on industrial production and capacity utilization in May at 9:15 a.m.
 ET.

-Economists forecast that industrial production rebounded to 0.3% after a drop by 0.4% in May, according to Bloomberg.
-The slowdown last month suggested that the manufacturing sector is not quite in the clear yet.
+Economists forecast that industrial production fell 0.2% after a 0.7% increase during the prior month, according to Bloomberg.

 Business Insider Emails & Alerts